pryre/robin/README.md

 Before you can flash the the Naze32, you must first put it into bootloader mode.
 For the initial flash, you can short out the bootloader pins and power on the device.

 The makefile assumes that the device is connected as `/dev/ttyUSB0` and will use a baud rate of `921600`.
 You may have to adjust these to suit your device.
-If the flash is not successful, try using a slower baud rate.
+If the flash is not successful, try using a slower baud rate, such as `115200`.

+Depending on your version of `stm32flash`, you may have to call the flash command multiple times before the flashing will actually start.

 Once in bootloader mode run the following command:
 ```sh